Business Cards

 What’s the Best Business Card Finish for Your Brand?
 (Matte, Glossy, Soft Touch)

-The best business card finish depends on how you want your brand to be perceived.
+If you’re wondering what the best finish for business cards is, it depends on how you want your brand to be perceived—clean, bold, or premium.

 Most People Choose a Finish Based on Looks, That’s the Problem

-When people order business cards, they usually focus on design, colors, or layout.
+When ordering business cards, most people focus on colors, layout, or logos.

 • Looks clean or distracting